Louisa S. McCord: Prose

-It was as a political essayist, however, that McCord was most known.
-She published numerous essays in Southern papers, normally within political issues.
-Her views were conservative, Southern, pro-slavery, idealizing Southern society.
+McCord was most widely known as a political essayist.
+She published numerous essays in Southern papers, normally about political issues.
+Her views were conservative, Southern, pro-slavery, and idealizing of Southern society.
 She was one of the few women who wrote on the subject of political economy.
 In 1848, George P. Putnam, of New York, published her Translation of Bastiat's Sophisms of the Protective Policy, with an introductory letter by Dr. Francis Lieber, professor of political philosophy and economy in South Carolina College.
-Her contributions on this subject to the Southern Quarterly Review were characterized by vigour and an enlarged acquaintance with the subject.
-Among them may be named particularly "Justice and Fraternity," July 1849; "The Right to Labour," Oct.
-1849; "Diversity of Races, its Bearing upon Negro Slavery," April 1851.
+Her contributions on this subject to the Southern Quarterly Review included "Justice and Fraternity" in July 1849; "The Right to Labour" in October 1849; and "Diversity of Races, its Bearing upon Negro Slavery" in April 1851.

+McCord’s advocacy for slavery often rested on discussions of political economy.
+In an extended response to an 1856 essay by George Frederick Holmes, in which he conceded that free labor was often cheaper than slave labor, McCord asserted that the logic and evidence of political economy established the opposite. “[T]he true principles of Political Economy … carried the day for slavery,” she wrote, and that “slavery, which is the negro’s protection, is the world’s wealth.”
+To support her claims, she quoted from Parliamentary debates, speeches, and the work of European economists.
+She dismissed moral arguments against slavery as “sickly sentimentality” and unscientific.